What is an SMD or BGA rework station?

 What is a reflow oven?

 The process of soldering electronic components specifically, surface mount devices, onto circuit boards during PCB assembly involves heating the circuit board until solder paste melts and creates a solder joint.
 This is performed in a machine called a reflow oven or reflow soldering oven.
 There are various types like small benchtop, standalone, batch, and inline conveyor systems.
+The reflow SMT ovens utilize nitrogen reflow for enhanced reliability of the soldering.
 Heating technologies also vary and include air or nitrogen convection, infra-red, vapor phase, and conduction.
 For volume production environments, a large inline convection oven (15ft – 20ft long) is preferred as it allows to streamline the SMT assembly process and has high throughput.
+The reflow simulator provides advanced thermal monitoring with minimal input due to the programable rework cycles creating reliable quality control.
 For small volume applications, a batch reflow oven is best if it does not sacrifice performance and profiling capability.
 This is especially the case when a facility has limited floor space.
 There is no one fit solution for every product and some types are better suited for specific applications and throughput requirements.Additional Information

 The AT-GDP Series SMD and BGA Rework Stations feature the latest machine vision and thermal process control technologies.

 The AT-DB Flip Chip Die Bonders enable bonding via solder attach, thermal compression, and epoxy die attach processes.

 PRO 1600 is a forced air / nitrogen convection reflow oven with only a 31" x 31" footprint of floor space.